 Download the Roku App on Your Cell Phone

 Losing the remote is a real couch-potato problem, but fear not.
 You can use your cell phone as a remote when you download the Roku app.
 And that’s just scratching the surface of what you can accomplish on the app.
 You can search and browse channels, as well as launch movies and shows.
-It’s free and in both the Apple App Store and Google Play Store.
+It’s free and is available through both the Apple App Store and Google Play.

 Set Up Your Home Screen With Your Most Used App Tiles

 I’ll leave you with perhaps the most understated tip on the list.
 Roku has a default method for dropping tiles onto your home screen after they have been downloaded, but in most cases that’s not the most convenient way to browse them.

 You can rearrange these tiles in any way you like by using your remote.
 While hovering over an app, push the options button on your remote.
 You should see the option to “Move Channel” from there.
 There also is the option to remove a channel from your menu on this screen.

 We’re always looking to maximize our entertainment dollars, and the Roku Express offers a great way to do that.
 At an affordable price point that offers more than just your basic options, it makes sense for an entry-level streaming device.